jjcrofts77/Advanced-Calculus-MATH20471/_sources/intro.md

 <!-- #region -->
 # Course Overview

-This Jupyterbook provides the course notes for Advanced Calculus.
+This Jupyterbook provides the course notes for the second year module Advanced Calculus (MATH20471).

-If you have trouble viewing the jupyter files copy and paste into the nbviewer website.

 ## Part I - PDEs and Fourier Series

+The first part of this course of lectures introduces Fourier series, focussing on their practical applications rather than proofs of convergence.
+We will then discuss how the wave equation, heat equation and Laplace's equation arise in physical models.
+In each case we will explore basic techniques for solving the equations in several dependent variables.

 ### Chapter 1 Introduction
    - Initial and boundary value problems (IBVP)